SEER2

 Manual S should read a finished load profile first so total, sensible, latent, and winter design targets are grounded before equipment screening begins.

-This workflow compares OEM-expanded performance to the Manual J design point, then prepares the selected blower and pressure assumptions for the downstream airside workflow.
+This workflow compares manufacturer expanded performance data to the Manual J design point, then prepares the selected blower and pressure assumptions for the downstream airside workflow.

 Next step